EveryQuery: Zero-Shot Clinical Prediction via Task-Conditioned Pretraining over Electronic Health Records

 \subsection{Architecture}

-\model uses a single bidirectional transformer backbone with two prediction heads.
-The backbone follows the ModernBERT-base architecture\footnote{\url{https://huggingface.co/answerdotai/ModernBERT-base}}, initialized with random weights.
-The model has 22 transformer layers, a hidden dimension of 768, 12 attention heads, and approximately 149M parameters in the backbone.
+\paragraph{Backbone.} \model uses a single bidirectional transformer backbone, ModernBERT-base\footnote{\url{https://huggingface.co/answerdotai/ModernBERT-base}}, trained from scratch.
+Bidirectional attention lets the query token attend to and from the full patient context, allowing the representation to be task-conditioned.
+The backbone feeds two prediction heads, one for the event outcome and one for data censoring.

-\paragraph{Query prepending.} The query code $c$ is mapped to a single token using the model's shared code embedding layer, producing $\mathbf{q} \in \mathbb{R}^{d}$.
-This token is prepended to the patient's code sequence to form the input $[\mathbf{q}; x_1, x_2, \ldots, x_L]$.
-The concatenated sequence is processed jointly by the bidirectional transformer, so the query token attends to all patient tokens and vice versa.
-This achieves the effect of cross-attention between the query and patient context within a unified self-attention mechanism.
+\paragraph{Query encoding.} The query $q = (c, \Delta t)$ is encoded as a two-token sequence.
+The code $c$ is mapped to an embedding $\mathbf{e}_c \in \mathbb{R}^d$ via the model's shared code embedding layer.
+The duration $\Delta t$ (an integer number of days) is passed through a small MLP to produce a duration embedding $\mathbf{e}_{\Delta t} \in \mathbb{R}^d$, creating an encoding that is continuous across time horizons.
+The two query tokens are prepended to the patient history to form the input $[\mathbf{e}_c, \mathbf{e}_{\Delta t}, x_1, \ldots, x_L]$.
+The bidirectional transformer processes this sequence jointly, so the query tokens attend to all patient tokens and vice versa.

-\paragraph{Prediction heads.} The final-layer hidden state at position 0 (the query token) serves as a task-conditioned bottleneck representation.
-Because the query token has attended to the full patient context, this single vector captures query-relevant information from the patient history.
-Two separate 2-layer MLPs with a hidden dimension of 128, ReLU activations, and dropout of 0.1 map this representation to scalar predictions: $\hat{y}_{\text{occurs}} = P(\text{event occurs} \mid \mathbf{x}, q)$ and $\hat{y}_{\text{cens}} = P(\text{censored} \mid \mathbf{x}, q)$.
+\paragraph{Prediction heads.} The final-layer hidden state at the code token position serves as the task-conditioned representation.
+Two MLPs map this representation to scalar predictions, $\hat{y}_{\text{occurs}} = P(\text{event} \mid \mathbf{x}, q)$ and $\hat{y}_{\text{cens}} = P(\text{censored} \mid \mathbf{x}, q)$.
+The censoring head is needed because a patient's record may end before $t_L + \Delta t$, in which case the occurrence label is unobserved (Section~\ref{sec:background}).
 Although the censoring label depends only on data availability and not on the query in principle, both heads share the same query-conditioned input for architectural simplicity.